Features Skin Read Blog Support Download for iOS

 Results take time, with noticeable improvements after several weeks of consistent use and best results seen after 12 to 24 weeks.
 You're not going to see transformation in two weeks.
 You're building skin health, not applying a filter.

-Tretinoin helps prevent clogged pores and reduces acne lesions, while azelaic acid targets acne-causing bacteria.
+Tretinoin helps prevent clogged pores and reduces acne lesions, while azelaic acid targets acne causing bacteria.
 Together, they control breakouts, reduce inflammation, and promote clearer skin.
-For hyperpigmentation, two-thirds of study participants showed no signs of hyperpigmentation after 16 weeks of using azelaic acid, with nearly half reporting only 1–10% of their initial hyperpigmentation remained.
+For hyperpigmentation, two thirds of study participants showed no signs of hyperpigmentation after 16 weeks of using azelaic acid, with nearly half reporting only 1 to 10% of their initial hyperpigmentation remained.

 Know your ingredients.